 9/11 Anniversary Marked By Anger, Controversy

-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 NPR's Margot Adler reports from New York, where it was a day of both remembrance and politics.

-Unidentified Woman #1: Tervus Andrea Akin(ph).
+MARGOT ADLER: Unidentified Woman #1: Tervus Andrea Akin(ph).

 ADLER: This year, the names were read by family members and by architects, iron and construction workers that are building the memorial at Ground Zero.
 New York's Mayor Michael Bloomberg said no other tragedy had cut the city so deeply.
 He talked about compassion, love and solidarity.

-Almost 2,000 people gathered for a vigil Friday night near the proposed center, many holding lit candles, some waving American flags.
+ADLER: Almost 2,000 people gathered for a vigil Friday night near the proposed center, many holding lit candles, some waving American flags.

-Unidentified Man: (Singing) Hey, Americans, do you think you'll ever learn.
+HANSEN: (Singing) Hey, Americans, do you think you'll ever learn.
 It's only fear that feeds the fire and makes your anger burn.

 ADLER: The event was sponsored by New York Neighbors for American Values, a coalition of civic, religious and civil rights organizations formed to support the right of the cultural center to go forward.
 James Forbes, the senior minister emeritus of the Riverside Church, said the ground here is sacred but any celebration of sacredness must not desecrate what is sacred to others.

-The anti-mosque rally by the group Stop the Islamization of America had signs saying Islam and Shariah law were dangerous.
+ADLER: The anti-mosque rally by the group Stop the Islamization of America had signs saying Islam and Shariah law were dangerous.
 There were fewer signs, more American flags and don't tread on me flags were abundant.
 Bill Shields, a flower seller from Connecticut, was holding one of them.
 He came to oppose the mosque.

-Mr. BILL SHIELDS: Putting that mosque in this area, at this particular place, is akin to erecting a statue to Enola Gay in Nagasaki.
+BILL SHIELDS: Putting that mosque in this area, at this particular place, is akin to erecting a statue to Enola Gay in Nagasaki.
 It can't happen.

-Police were out in force, keeping demonstrators in pinned areas.
+ADLER: Police were out in force, keeping demonstrators in pinned areas.
 45 Park Place, the site of the proposed Islamic center, was completely blocked off.
 But in some fenced-in areas, pro and anti-mosque people were together in one spot, and there were verbal skirmishes.
 Here is Gene Wagner and Terrence Roots(ph) arguing over the Quran.

-Mr. GENE WAGNER: When you disguise that as a religion - that's not a religion, bro.
+GENE WAGNER: When you disguise that as a religion - that's not a religion, bro.
 That's hate.

-Mr. TERRENCE ROOTS: (Unintelligible).
+TERRENCE ROOTS: (Unintelligible).
 You never read the Quran.

-Mr. WAGNER: I can't read it because I'm not Arabic, so I can't...
+WAGNER: I can't read it because I'm not Arabic, so I can't...

-Margot Adler, NPR News, New York.
+ADLER: Margot Adler, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.